 METHODS

 Based on the China Information System for Disease Control and Prevention (CISDCP), echinococcosis cases reported from 36 hospitals and 34 Centers for Disease Control were investigated and epidemiologically analyzed from 2021 to 2022.
-The cases the exclusion criteria including suspected cases, same case only counted once and cases not from Yunnan were excluded.
-A total of 705 cases were collected, of which 397 cases were suitable for statistical analysis.
-In 397 cases, it can be tracked 187 cases that conducted epidemiological investigation.
-All of the data were inputted using double entry in the Excel database, with error correction by double-entry comparison.
-The data of echinococcosis cases in Yunnan Province were analyzed by ArcGIS 10.1 software to generate a density map of echinococcosis distribution.
-All of the statistical analyses were conducted using SPSS 17.0, including chi-square test, linear regression test and logistic univariate and multivariate regression analyses.
+The exclusion criteria included suspected cases, same case only counted once and cases not from Yunnan.
+A total of 705 cases were investigated, of which 397 cases were suitable for statistical analysis.
+In these 397 cases, epidemiological investigation was tracked in 187 cases.
+All data were inputted using double entry in the Excel database, with error correction by double-entry comparison.
+The data on echinococcosis cases in Yunnan Province were analyzed by ArcGIS 10.1 software to generate a density map of echinococcosis distribution.
+All statistical analyses were conducted using SPSS 17.0, including the chi-square test, linear regression test and logistic univariate and multivariate regression analyses.

 RESULTS

 A total of 397 cases were found in 89 counties in Yunnan Province.
 The number of cases in the top three prefectures were Dali (38.1%), Diqing (10.1%), and Kunming (8.3%), and the top five counties were Jianchuan (9.1%), Shangri La (8.3%), Eryuan (7.
 6%), Heqing (6.9%), and Dali Districts (5.0%).
 There were significant differences between the different areas.
-The case reporting rate of CISDCP (33.8%) was low; the first case was reported by CISDCP in 2002, and the highest number of cases was 50 (2017).
+The case reporting rate by CISDCP (33.8%) was low; the first case was reported by CISDCP in 2002, and the highest number of cases was 50 (2017).
 Confirmed and clinical cases accounted for 62.5% and 37.5%, respectively.
 However, 90.9% of the cases of hydatid disease were reported by the hospital system, and only 9.1% of the cases of hydatid disease were found in the community through active screening.
 The difference between the two methods of case detection was statistically significant.
 Most of the cases of echinococcosis were found in farmers/herdsmen (75.1%) and students (9.1%).
 In addition, Han (43.6%) and Bai (26.2%) had a higher incidence of infection than other nationalities, and the liver (87.7%) and lung (6.8%) were the most common sites of cyst formation.
 Among the analyzed cases, 187 were epidemiologically analyzed and the clinical symptoms were not obvious in the early stage in 47.1% of cases.
-The result of logistic regression analysis showed that the age group, educational level, presence of dogs in the family (either previously or currently), and handwashing (occasionally or not) were factors related to echinococcosis infection.
-55.6% of cases were in endemic areas, and 44.4% of cases were in non-endemic areas were.
+The results of logistic regression analysis showed that the age group, education level, presence of dogs in the family (either previously or currently), and handwashing (occasionally or not) were factors related to echinococcosis infection.
+55.6% of cases were in endemic areas, and 44.4% of cases were in non-endemic areas.
 Among 83 cases in non-endemic areas, only 4 cases had been to endemic areas and had a history of living, working, travelling, or hunting in echinococcosis epidemic areas.

 CONCLUSION

-Cases of echinococcosis were reported throughout the whole Yunnan province, with the majority distributed in Western Yunnan, suggesting that echinococcosis control should be strengthened in this area.
+Cases of echinococcosis were reported throughout the entire Yunnan province, with the majority distributed in Western Yunnan, suggesting that echinococcosis control should be strengthened in this area.
 We suggest that an epidemiological investigation should be carried out in the future, based on the clues from newly discovered cases in hospitals or from the CISDCP.
-The newly discovered cases in the hospital provided clues to comprehensively determine the location of cases and where epidemic spot investigation and disposal should be conducted.
+The newly discovered cases in the hospital provided clues to comprehensively determine the location of cases and where epidemic spot investigation should be conducted.

 Key Words: Echinococcosis; Cases; Epidemiological analysis; Yunnan Province

 Zi JR, Xiao D, Peng J, Wu FW, Li JX, Yan XL, Wang ZQ, Cai X, Xu Q, Li BF, Yang YM.
-Epidemiological survey of cystic echinococcosis in southwest China: From the Qinghai-Tibet plateau extend to the area of Yunnan.
+Epidemiological survey of cystic echinococcosis in southwest China: From the Qinghai-Tibet plateau to the area of Yunnan.
 World J Hepatol 2023; In press